-- Build number – Tap this one seven-time to enable developer options.
+- Build number – Tap it seven times to activate developer options.

-So, you can see, not all information about your Android device is available here.
-If you want to know more about your device, then install the CPU-Z app.
+As you can see, not all information about your Android device is available here.
+If you want to know more about your device, install the CPU-Z app.

-After you open the app, you’ll be in the “SOC” tab in which you can find chipset, clock speed, architecture, cores, and so on.
+Once you open the app, you will be in the SOC tab, where you can find the chipset, clock speed, architecture, cores, etc.

-This app has a few other tabs and here are they:
+The app has a few other tabs and here they are:

-Device – Here, you can view information about the screen, storage, RAM, and so on.
+Device – Here you can see information about screen, storage, RAM and so on.

-System – Here, you can see the Android version, its root status, uptime, and so on.
+System – See the Android version, its root status, uptime, and so on.

 The rest of the tabs are Battery, Thermal, and Sensors.
 Self-explanatory, right?